Dyl777/distributed-key-value-system/README.md

 ## Notes & Caveats

 - This is an educational project, it does not provide strict consistency, security, persistence, or production-grade cluster management.
+I can only improve the repo to the best of my knowledge for now
 - Tests / integration harnesses are not included by default; run multiple local nodes (different ports) to experiment.

 ## Planned / Future Features

-Planned improvements and features that would make this demo more useful in real or intranet environments:
+Planned improvements and features that would make it more useful in real or intranet environments:

 - Support intranet IPs and non-localhost deployments: advertise and bind to LAN